 Research must be within the Royal Society's remit of natural sciences, which includes but is not limited to biological research, chemistry, engineering, mathematics and physics.
-For a full list of subject groups and areas supported, please see our guidance page.
+For a full list, please see the breakdown of subject groups and areas supported by the Royal Society.

 Submissions from clinically qualified scientists may be considered.
-The Society does not support clinical or interventional research on humans at the individual or group level, social sciences or humanities, unless otherwise stated.
+The Society does not support clinical or interventional research on humans at the individual or group level, social sciences, or humanities, unless otherwise stated.

-If there is any doubt about the eligibility of a project, please contact the Dorothy Hodgkin Fellowships Team via dhf@royalsociety.org
+If there is any doubt about the eligibility of a project, contact the Grants team via DHF@royalsociety.org